duneanalytics/DuneQueryRepo/README.md

 5. Make any changes you need to directly in the repo.
 Any time you push a commit to MAIN branch, `push_to_dune.py` will save your changes into Dune directly.

-💡: Names of queries are pulled into the file name the first time `pull_from_dune.py` is run.
-Changing the file name in app or in folder will not affect each other (they aren't synced). **Make sure you leave the `___id.sql` at the end of the file, otherwise the scripts will break!**

-🔒: Queries that are already private will be kept private after updating.

-🟧: Make sure to leave in the comment `-- already part of a query repo` at the top of your file.
-This will hopefully help prevent others from using it in more than one repo.

-🛑: If you accidently merge a PR or push a commit that messes up your query in Dune, you can roll back any changes using [query version history](https://dune.com/docs/app/query-editor/version-history).

 ---

 ### Query Management Scripts